 Origins and use

 After the re-emergence of the earth, the waters continued to flow into the sea and flowing on the surface of the continents, they were enriched with mineral salts eroded from the earth, then discharging into the oceans.
-Even today, the degree of salinity of the seas varies according to depth: it is, in fact, higher on the surface, where evaporation is greater, scarcest at the maximum depths or where the flow of fresh water is more substantial, for example near an estuary.
+Even today, the degree of salinity of the seas varies according to depth: it is, in fact, higher on the surface, where evaporation is greater, scarcest at the maximum depths or where the flow of freshwater is more substantial, for example near an estuary.

-Since ancient times, the human being has resorted to salt in his diet, to flavor food but also to preserve them for a long time, in ages when food stocks needed to be durable due to the fear of having to suffer hunger and the conservation systems were practically non-existent.
-From the nutritional point of view, in fact, salt is the most ancient and natural preservative, having the ability to remove the water that makes micro-organisms proliferate, to regulate the fermentation processes of the meat and contribute to determine the fermentation of favorable bacteria, together with temperature and humidity.
+Since ancient times, the human being has resorted to salt in his diet, to flavour food but also to preserve them for a long time, in ages when food stocks needed to be durable due to the fear of having to suffer hunger and the conservation systems were practically non-existent.
+From the nutritional point of view, in fact, salt is the most ancient and natural preservative, having the ability to remove the water that makes micro-organisms proliferate, to regulate the fermentation processes of the meat and contribute to determining the fermentation of favourable bacteria, together with temperature and humidity.
 And so as above all meat, fish and milk have given life, thanks to salt, to cured meats and cheeses, which have similarly allowed the conservation of raw materials for days, months and even years.

 There are reports that as early as 10,000 years ago, at the origin of agriculture and the subsequent use of cultivated cereals, notoriously poor in salt, man has begun to resort to salt in cooking food.
 Archaeological finds tell us that salt, an element considered to be once more precious than gold, was present in the first settled civilizations, such as Sumerian, Egyptian, Chinese (3,000 BC), Hittite and Jewish (2,000 BC).
 In Italy, we know that the Etruscans already used it.